BryanEgbert/BINUSMAYA_Discord_Bot/README.md

 # BINUSMAYA_Discord_Bot
 Discord bot for assisting daily activities in BINUSMAYA as a student from BINUS University

-:warning:**This is not an official bot and is made for assisting students in BINUS University**
+:warning:**This is not an official bot and is made to assist students**

 ## Features
 - Get schedule